lauriii/canvas/docs/config-management.md

 - `SDC`: a [Single-Directory Component](https://www.drupal.org/project/sdc)
 - `field type`: see [`XB Data Model` doc](data-model.md)
 - `field widget`: see [`XB Data Model` doc](data-model.md)
+- `page template`: a Drupal theme's template in which every `theme region` is rendered
+- `page.html.twig`: see `page template`
+- `PageDisplayVariant`: Drupal is architected to allow multiple implementations to decorate/lay out the _main content_ that is  computed by a route's controller.
+Such implementations are `PageDisplayVariant` plugins.
+- `theme region`: a Drupal theme exposes multiple regions to Drupal, to render things (historically: "blocks") into; the surrounding markup is defined in the Drupal theme's `page.html.twig`.
+This is conceptually identical to `component slot`s.

 ### 1.2 XB terminology